ui3TD/Idol-Manager-Unfair_plus/README.md

 Main Features:
 - **Traits**: In the original game, several traits had no effects implemented.
 This mod adds effects to all traits.
 - **Rebalancing**: Several quality of life enhancements, and balance fixes allow more styles of gameplay.
 For example, you'll find that shows and contract jobs are quite useful.
 You'll also find that some of the cheesy tricks are no longer possible.
-- **Unfair+**: You'll face many challenges in this mode.
+- **Unfair+**: This mode replaces the current "Unfair" mode.
+You'll face many challenges.
 Fans easily lose interest over time and will abandon your group.
 Girls will not tolerate low pay, and will demand a bigger cut of their profits.
 You'll have to put in effort to maintain friendships with your girls, and more.
 Try to conquer Tokyo Coliseum under these conditions!

 I've included a file to install traits only if you want. **Download one or the other, NOT both.**